-Message (red) Cause Remedy Device failure The appliance is faulty, there is an appli- ance error or a component of the appliance has a fault.
+Message (red) Cause Remedy Device failure Error The appliance is faulty, there is an appli- ance error or a component of the appliance has a fault.
 Store the cooled produce elsewhere.
 Tap briefly.
-The error code (e.g. BT021) is Tap briefly.
-A further error code is displayed if there is one or Status screen is displayed with flashing error symbol.
+The error code (e.g. BT021) is displayed.
+Tap briefly.
+A further error code is 5,0 °c displayed if there is one or Status screen is displayed with flashing error symbol.
 Swiping or tapping the display will show the error code(s) again.
 Make a note of error code(s) and contact Customer Service. (see 9.3 Customer Service) The message indicates unscheduled defrosting behaviour.
-For example, the evaporator could ice up to an unusual extent due to prolonged door openings and the defrosting time may no longer be sufficient.
-Tap briefly.
+For example, the evaporator could ice up to an unusual extent due to prolonged door openings and the defrosting time may no longer be suffi- Tap briefly.
 DEFR.MAX is displayed.
+Nease move goods to another fridge. © cient.
 Tap briefly.
 Status screen is displayed with flashing error symbol.
 Swiping or tapping the display will show the message again.
 Store the cooled produce elsewhere and defrost the appliance by hand.
 Alternatively, defrosting can be started manually. (see 6.2.21 Defrosting) The flashing error symbol disappears after a long tap.
 If the message is displayed repeatedly and the causes listed do not apply, contact customer service. (see 9.3 Customer Service) The message indicates that freeze protec- tion mode is active (e.g. due to frequent door openings or loading with goods).
 Tap briefly.
 FRZ.PROT is displayed.
 Tap briefly.
 Status screen is displayed with flashing error symbol.
 Swiping or tapping the display will show the message again.
 The appliance automatically switches to normal operating mode after a few hours and the message disappears.
 Alternatively, the mode and message can be cancelled with a long tap.
 If the message is displayed repeatedly and the causes listed do not apply, contact customer service. (see 9.3 Customer Service)

 Message (red) Cause Remedy Power failure Power cut The message appears following an inter- ruption to the electricity supply.
 The operating panel continues running in battery mode.
 All functions remain active except for refrigeration and lighting.
 Tap briefly.
 Battery's state of charge, information about errors and appliance status are displayed Tap briefly.
-Highest temperature, time period and number of electricity supply interruptions are displayed.
+The warmest temperature and the period of power interruptions are displayed.
 Tap briefly.
 The status screen is displayed.
 The current temperature and the alarm symbol flash red until the set temperature is reached.
 Check the quality of the refrigerated goods.
-Defrost error Defrost error The automatic defrosting is not working properly.
-The previous five defrost cycles were not successful.
-Press briefly.
-Alarm is stopped.
-Contact Customer Service. (see 9.3 Customer Service) WiFi error WiFi error Wi-Fi connection is interrupted.
+WiFi error WiFi error Wi-Fi connection is interrupted.
 Check connection.
 Press briefly.
 Alarm is stopped.
 WWW error WWW error, WiFi This message appears if there is no internet connection via WiFi.
 Check connection.
 Press briefly.
 Alarm is stopped.
-LAN error LAN connection is interrupted.
+LAN connection is interrupted.
 Check connection and network cable.
 Press briefly.
 Alarm is stopped.
-WWW error This message appears if there is no internet connection via LAN.
+WWW error WWW error, LAN This message appears if there is no internet connection via LAN.
 Check connection.
 Press briefly.
 Alarm is stopped.
 Battery status Battery error Low appliance battery level (max.
 20% remaining).
 Reconnect the appliance to a power supply and check whether the battery charge level has increased after 12 hours.
 Otherwise contact Customer Service (see 9.3 Customer Service) or replace the battery. (see 8.4 Replacing appliance battery) Press briefly.
 Alarm is stopped.